-Jeff has been published in numerous publications at the local and national levels.
-Jeff authored various articles pertaining to litigation arising out of claims of sexual assault on college campuses.
+Jeff has authored various articles pertaining to Title IX litigation arising out of claims of sexual assault on college campuses.
 A link to a full-length article on this topic can be found below.
 Jeff has been published on this topic in DRI’s national publication, The Whisper, and twice in Massachusetts Lawyers Weekly.
-Jeff has also presented on this topic for law enforcement and school officials as part of the Norfolk District Attorney’s training for investigation of sexual assaults and domestic violence in a school setting.
+Jeff has also presented on this topic for clients and for law enforcement and school officials as part of the Norfolk District Attorney’s training for investigation of sexual assaults and domestic violence in a school setting.

-Jeff is a graduate of The College of the Holy Cross in Worcester, Massachusetts, where he received his B.A. in Political Science.
+Jeff graduated from The College of the Holy Cross in Worcester, Massachusetts in 2005, where he received his B.A. in Political Science.
 Jeff resides in Rockland, Massachusetts with his wife.

 - Obtained declaratory judgment establishing duty to defend under Owners and Contractors Policy in underlying case involving accidental death on premises of clients.